Ono Academic College: Multicultural projects

-In an attempt to integrate students from different population groups, the college offers a creative writing project in Arabic and Hebrew, a weekly phone-in program to establish rapport between secular and ultra-Orthodox women, and a talk program led by Jewish and Muslim religious leaders to discuss ways of bridging the conflict.
+In an attempt to integrate students from different population groups, the college offers a creative writing project in Arabic and Hebrew, a weekly phone-in program to establish rapport between secular and Haredi women, and a talk program led by Jewish and Muslim religious leaders to discuss ways of bridging the conflict.

 Controversy

-Ono College has been criticized for its policy of gender segregation for students from the ultra-orthodox community.
-According to Haaretz newspaper, Jews and Arabs attend separate classes, although Arab students who are proficient in Hebrew have a choice of studying with the Jews or joining an Arab class.The college has also been criticized for budgetary irregularities and inflated salaries.

-In 2019, the College instituted a recovery program that reduced teaching hours, lowered hourly payments and cut administrative personnel.
+Ono College has been criticized for its policy of gender segregation for students from the Haredi community.
+According to Haaretz, Jews and Arabs attend separate classes, although Arab students who are proficient in Hebrew have a choice of studying with the Jews or joining an Arab class.
+The college has also been criticized for budgetary irregularities and inflated salaries.
+In 2019, the college instituted a recovery program that reduced teaching hours, lowered hourly payments and cut administrative personnel.